sirandou/meta-learning-few-shot-classification/README.md

 Put all the files in your Google drive under the directory 'ML project'.

 You can run both notebooks step by step to see how both models (baseline and ResNet-18 feature extraction) perform.
+For evaluation, the trained networks are saved in the models directory.
 Enjoy!